Forest grouse season dates adjusted starting in 2021

 Change aims to decrease hen harvest, boost hunting opportunity

 Change is afoot for forest grouse season in Washington.

 The traditional Sept.
 1 start of the statewide forest grouse hunting season has been moved to Sept.
-15 this year in order to reduce the harvest of breeding-age hens and ultimately increase forest grouse abundance and availability for hunters.
+15 starting with the 2021 season in order to reduce the harvest of breeding-age hens and ultimately increase forest grouse abundance and availability for hunters.

 This season that traditionally ended on Dec.
-31 will run from Sept.
+31 now runs from Sept.
 15 through Jan.
-15, 2022 this time around, so it is not being shortened and is actually seeing a day added.
+15, so it is not being shortened.
 The only major change is that the four-month season’s start has been delayed.

 This shift aims to reduce the disproportionate harvest of hens, which are responsible for population growth or decline, that is associated with forest grouse hunting in the first half of September.

 The overall aim of this method — used in some other western states — is to help hunters by boosting forest grouse populations.